Fellowship-of-the-Link/tftmap/blog/Concept maps for massive wiki.md

 ## Linking ideas and facts across books ...

-**Source tags means a concept map of Steven Pinker's book is simply a filtered view of *all* of your notes interlinked in this way.**
+**Source tags means a map of Steven Pinker's book is simply a filtered view of *all* of your notes interlinked in this way.**

-And that, of course, means that rather than have a separate concept map for each books, I could have a concept map encompassing all the Ideas and Facts I've identified from both *"Better Angels"* and the book I read next: [*Yuval Noah Harrari's Sapiens*](https://www.ynharari.com/book/sapiens-2/), which also examines the evolution and history of our species and culture.
-All I'd need to do is filter my global concept map by *"Better Angels"* and *"Sapiens"* source tags, combined with an "OR" operator.
+And that, of course, means that rather than have a separate map for each book, I could have a map encompassing all the Ideas and Facts I've identified from both *"Better Angels"* and the book I read next: [*Yuval Noah Harrari's Sapiens*](https://www.ynharari.com/book/sapiens-2/), which also examines the evolution and history of our species and culture.
+All I'd need to do is filter my global map by *"Better Angels"* and *"Sapiens"* source tags, combined with an "OR" operator.

 And *that*, in turn, would allow me to add Support/Contest links *between* the Ideas and Facts from different sources.
 This would probably also require an **"Equivalent" relationship**, for when Ideas or Facts from different Sources turn out to be the same: